-The business of the Association must be managed by or under the direction of a GSA Board.
-All duties of the GSA Board will be informed and supported by the Representative Council, Faculty Council, Graduate representatives, Graduate Groups and staff.
+The business of GSA must be managed by or under the direction of the GSA Board.
+All duties of the GSA Board will be informed and supported by the Representative Council, Faculty Council, Graduate Representatives, Graduate Groups and staff members.
 This will be undertaken through meaningful and regular collaboration and consultation.